MCP1/R-BLAS-LAPACK/readme.txt

 ----------------------

-BLAS-LAPACK-import.bat extracts the required dynamic libraries from the official installations of Intel OneAPI MKL and AMD AOCL (required only for AMD Ryzen processors).
+BLAS-LAPACK-import.bat extracts the required dynamic libraries from the official installations of Intel OneAPI Math Kernel Library (MKL) and AMD AOCL BLIS and libFLAME libraries (required only for AMD EPYC/Ryzen processors).
 After extraction, the original packages can be uninstalled.

 If OneAPI MKL and AOCL are installed on the default locations, the script should be able to find them.
 If not, one may pass the locations to the script